Leaflet: Information for the user

 Flurbiprofen

-Follow exactly the administration instructions contained in this leaflet or those given by your doctor, pharmacist or nurse.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor, pharmacist, or nurse.

 Angifen contains flurbiprofen.
-Flurbiprofen belongs to a group of medications called nonsteroidal anti-inflammatory drugs (NSAIDs) that have analgesic and anti-inflammatory properties for the treatment of sore throat.
-These medications act by modifying the body's response to pain, inflammation, and fever.
+Flurbiprofen belongs to a group of medications called non-steroidal anti-inflammatory drugs (NSAIDs) that have analgesic and anti-inflammatory properties for the treatment of sore throat.
+These medications work by modifying the body's response to pain, inflammation, and fever.

-Angifen is used for the short-term relief of symptoms of sore throat such as irritation, pain, and inflammation and difficulty swallowing in adults and children over 12 years old.
+Angifen is used for the short-term relief of sore throat symptoms such as irritation, pain, and inflammation, and difficulty swallowing in adults and children over 12 years old.

 Do not take Angifen